-The Company has a change in control agreement with Paul W. Nester, dated May 1, 2020, which contains a three-year term.
+The Company has a change in control agreement with Paul W. Nester, dated May 1, 2023, which contains a three-year term.
 The agreement entitles him to certain benefits in the event his employment is terminated without cause and within a specific period of time following a change in control of the Company.
 For purposes of this agreement, a change in control occurs when (i) any person or entity becomes the beneficial owner of at least 50% of the combined voting power of the Company's voting securities; (ii) any person or entity becomes the beneficial owner of at least 50% of the voting securities of the surviving entity following a merger, recapitalization, reorganization, consolidation or sale of assets by the Company; or (iii) the Company is liquidated or sells substantially all of its assets.
 If a change in control occurs, the vesting periods of any equity awards or incentives held by Mr. Nester shall be accelerated without limitation.
-In the event that his employment with the Company is terminated within 90 days prior to or within two years of the date of a change in control, unless the termination is (a) because of his death or disability,

-(b) for cause (as defined in the agreement) or (c) by him other than for good reason (as defined in the agreement), then he will receive a lump sum severance payment (the "Severance Payment") equal to 2.0 times his annualized includable compensation for the base period, within the meaning of Section 280G(d) of the Internal Revenue Code of 1986.
+In the event that his employment with the Company is terminated within 90 days prior to or within two years of the date of a change in control, unless the termination is (a) because of his death or disability, (b) for cause (as defined in the agreement) or (c) by him other than for good reason (as defined in the agreement), then he will receive a lump sum severance payment (the "Severance Payment") equal to 2.0 times his annualized includable compensation for the base period, within the meaning of Section 280G(d) of the Internal Revenue Code of 1986.
 The Severance Payment will be reduced to the extent necessary to avoid certain federal excise taxes.
 Also in such event, the Company will continue his life insurance, medical, health and accident and disability plans, programs or arrangements until the earlier of two years after the date of the change in control, his death, or his full-time employment.
 The agreement does not require him to seek employment to mitigate any payments or benefits provided thereunder.
-Effective May 1, 2020, the Company also entered into identical change in control agreements with Lawrence T. Oliver, Carl J. Shockley, Jr. and Robert L. Wells, II.
-Effective July 25, 2022, the Company also entered into an identical change in control agreement with Jason A. Field.
+Effective May 1, 2023, the Company also entered into identical change in control agreements with Lawrence T. Oliver, C. James Shockley, Jr. and C. Brooke Miles.